 Right now construction is almost finished and it should be opening very soon.

 This promises to be a can’t miss dining opportunity for guests visiting Epcot and we’ll keep you up to date with the latest progress on the build.

 Epcot Entrance Remodel

 This is a huge project for Epcot which was recently announced and it’s going to include a total renovation of the park’s entrance.

-Looking at the concept art, this new entrance is going to look nothing like the current one.
-The Leave a Legacy monuments are getting removed and Disney is focusing on a much more lush and green space, much like the Project Gemini previously planned.
+This new entrance is going to look nothing like the current one.
+The Leave a Legacy monuments have been removed and Disney is focusing on a much lusher and green space, much like the Project Gemini previously planned.

 This will be another project ready for the 50th Anniversary of Walt Disney World.

 Future World was amazing when it opened up and throughout the 80’s, but it’s severely outdated now and the time has come to move into the future.

 Disney has recently closed many Future World staples such as: Innoventions, Club Cool, Fountain of Nations, Starbucks, Electric Umbrella, Character Spot and more…